Anti-Asian Racism: How Language Fueled Hate Crimes and Xenophobia

-That’s when anti-Asian hate crimes escalated.
+That’s when anti-Asian hate crimes began to escalate.
 Less than a week later, a man at a Texas Sam’s Club stabbed three members of an Asian American family, including two young children, because he thought the family was “Chinese and infecting people with coronavirus.”
-On March 28, a 39-year-old woman in New York City was taken to the hospital for burn damage after a group of teens reportedly threw acid on her, proclaiming, “you caused coronavirus!”
-These are only two examples of the 47 reported incidents of hate crimes that took place in March after Pompeo first used the term “China virus.”
+On March 28, a 39-year-old woman in New York City was taken to the hospital for burn damage after a group of teens reportedly threw acid on her, proclaiming, “You caused coronavirus!”
+These are only two examples of the 47 reported incidents of anti–Asian American racism and hate crimes that took place in March after Pompeo first used the term “China virus.”

 The violence against Asian Americans continued into the summer after then-President Donald Trump repeatedly used the term “Kung flu” in June—and the attacks haven’t abated.
 In all, nearly 3,000 reported racist incidents took place across the country from March to December 2020, according to Stop AAPI Hate, a national reporting center formed to track and respond to incidents of hate and discrimination since the pandemic began.

-Sadly, in the months since Trump left office, the violence against Asian Americans hasn’t abated.
-Most recently, in mid-March, six women of Asian descent were killed in a shooting spree at three different massage parlors in the Atlanta area.
+Sadly, in the months since Trump left office, the Asian American racism and violence against Asian Americans haven’t abated.
+In mid-March, six women of Asian descent were killed in a shooting spree at three different massage parlors in the Atlanta area.